 I am an Assistant Professor in the Department of Political Science at the University of British Columbia.
 My research is in the fields of critical theory, democratic theory, and the history of German political thought.
-In particular, I investigate themes related to territory, land, and migration.
-Recently, I wrote a piece about land grabbing and the problem with territorial sovereignty.
-I also specialize in the political thought of Hannah Arendt.
-Check out my pieces on Arendt and Carl Schmitt, and Arendt and Friedrich von Gentz.
+In particular, I investigate themes related to land and territory (check out my piece on land grabbing and the problem with territorial sovereignty).
+I also specialize in the political thought of Hannah Arendt (check out my pieces on Arendt and Carl Schmitt, and Arendt and Friedrich von Gentz).

 See my publications on google scholar.
 I rarely tweet.